Skip to content

 General

-Exposure to aviation noise at night can impact on physical and mental well-being[2].
-Humans continue to respond to sounds in the environment even when asleep, which can cause awakenings and poor sleep quality[3] [4].
-This sleep disturbance can have a negative impact on health, increasing the risk of daytime sleepiness, hypertension, and cardiovascular disease[5].
+Exposure to aviation noise at night can impact on physical and mental well-being [2].
+Humans continue to respond to sounds in the environment even when asleep, which can cause awakenings and poor sleep quality [3, 4].
+This sleep disturbance can have a negative impact on health, increasing the risk of daytime sleepiness, hypertension, and cardiovascular disease [5].

 The DfT recognises this evidence gap and is undertaking this research to derive exposure-response functions between night-time aviation noise metrics and sleep and annoyance outcomes.
-This could be used to support the ongoing reviewing of night-time aviation policy, to inform the DfT’s future policies for night-time aviation noise exposure and assist with the management and mitigation of health impacts on local communities, as part of a wider assessment of the costs and benefits of night flying.
+This could be used to support the ongoing reviewing of night-time aviation policy, to inform the DfT’s future policies for night-time aviation noise exposure and assist with the management and mitigation of health impacts on local communities.

 The Department for Transport (DfT) recognises this is an evidence gap that needs to be filled in order to support important policy decisions on aviation noise.
 The DfT has therefore taken on the responsibility of undertaking this multi-year research project and is fully funding the project.